Understanding retail demand planning: avoiding stockouts and maximising sales

 How do retailers forecast demand and why?

-So, to successfully cater to customer needs and run effective stock control, you need accurate forecasting to inform key decisions.
+To successfully cater to customer needs and run effective stock control, you need accurate forecasting to inform key decisions.
 That requires sophisticated forecasting tools and techniques.
+With these in place, your business can better judge inventory and expenditure needs and revenue and demand trends, while implementing a more data-driven process.

 These are all useful ways to predict future demand, sales and potential disruptions, based on various data sets and variables.